towa-digital/posts/02-09-2019-Our-WordPress-CMS/Post.md

-# Our WordPress CMS Setup - Part I - The Introduction
+# Our WordPress CMS Setup - The introduction

 Boilerplates - probably the holy grail of frameworks to get started.
 They have their *raison d'être* and therefore we here at TOWA also do have one.

 ## Intro

 We would love to give you some insights, how we work in our WordPress CMS projects.
 Therefore we decided to publish a couple of blog-posts and guide you through our current CMS boilerplate.
-In that process, we also open source the boilerplate, which we are really excited about.
-In this post, we mainly going to speak about the main structure and different parts.
+In that process, we'll open source our boilerplate, which we are really excited about.
+In this post, we mainly going to speak about the main structure and important parts from our boilerplate.

 ## Need followed by action